suesCL/HilbertSort/README.md

 ![Recursion](https://user-images.githubusercontent.com/26426412/31291373-86d8bff0-aa84-11e7-94a9-0b1f4d358633.JPG)

 Based on results from all test cases, the location order from Hilbert sort matches that in output file.
 One test case has input as shown here.
+In the inpt file, the first line denotes the number of points and size of the square for placing points.
+The first two number in subsequent lines represent x,y coordinates of the location, the last symbol is identifier string for the location.

 ```
 32 7